microsoft/PSRule.Rules.CAF/README.md

 The following example shows how to setup Github Actions to validate templates pre-flight.

 1. See [Creating a workflow file][create-workflow].
-2. Export rule data from templates.
+2. Export rule data from templates using PowerShell.
 3. Reference `Microsoft/ps-rule` with `modules: 'PSRule.Rules.CAF'`.
-Set option `prerelease: true` to use a pre-release version.

 For example: